M0hannad/KSA_Weather_Prediction/README.md

 ## Limitation:
 - Limited Data Available.
-- Not using time series analysis for forcasting
+- Not using time series analysis for forcasting.
 - Few models were use.